valentingalea/splash-damage-talks/mdx/UE4.md

 WORK: talk to Mark V about TA tools
 WORK: get more/better chapter imgs
+WORK: talk to Sylvain to check on projector

 <div>Icons made by <a href="https://www.flaticon.com/authors/eucalyp" title="Eucalyp">Eucalyp</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>